chumbleycode/chumbleycode.github.io/fco_docker.md

     </tr>
 </table>

-* Open an account at my [docker hub](https://hub.docker.com/) and follow installation instructions.
+* Open an account at [docker hub](https://hub.docker.com/) and follow installation instructions.
-* Visit the docker hub site [here](https://hub.docker.com/repository/docker/chumbleycode/fco), which has instructions for pulling and running the image.
+* Visit my docker hub page [here](https://hub.docker.com/repository/docker/chumbleycode/fco), which has instructions for pulling and running the image.